David Greig (supermarket): Legacy

 The old David Greig building at 23 St Georges Street Canterbury (now Superdrug) was designed by Robert Paine and Partners in 1952 and became a listed building in 1995 under the English Heritage building protection scheme.
 There is an inscription on the wall, in memory of DAVID GREIG, founder and DAVID ROSS GREIG.
 When Superdrug refurbished the store in the 1990s and the marble replaced, a stonemason was employed to re-create the inscription.
 It can still be seen today.

 Film of the Canterbury store from about 1955 is held in the collection of The Cinema Museum London Ref HM0355.
 There is another facility in Alcester (Warwickshire) in memory of his wife Hannah Susan.
 The current sports, arts and community facilities are called The Greig and are managed by the Hannah Susan Greig Memorial Company Limited.
 The family tableaux is located in Magpie Hall Lane cemetery, Bromley, London.ent.
 A David Greig shop sign was uncovered at No.257 Old Kent Road after the current occupiers carried out refurbishments in November 2019.

-Detail of David Greig tiling at 16 Half Moon Lane, London.